"Winter" means different things to different people - it all depends on where you live! There are two distinct winters for people across Australia:

 - Watch for chewing and sucking insect pests, and apply the non-systemic Defender Pyrethrum Insect Spray to control them if necessary.

-Preparing the patch this winter
+Preparing the Patch

 Successful vegetable and herb gardening, especially in winter, requires good soil preparation.